SahityaRoy/Hacktoberfest_Practice_Contribution/README.md

-# Hacktoberfest 2022 Practice Contribution and beginner practice Repo
+# Hacktoberfest 2022 Practice Contribution and Beginner Practice Repository

-Hacktoberfest is a month long event where people are awarded for contributing to open source projects 🙌, and we're joining the party .Hosted by DigitalOcean for the 8th year in a row, Hacktoberfest encourages participation in giving back to the open source community by completing pull requests, participating in events, and donating to open source projects.
+Hacktoberfest is a month long event where people are awarded for contributing to open source projects 🙌, and we're joining the party hosted by DigitalOcean for the 8th year in a row.
+Hacktoberfest encourages participation in giving back to the open source community by completing pull requests, participating in events, and donating to open source projects.

 Open source Community is one of the cool community, you can work with amazing folks contribute to large scale projects.

 We have other repositories in the organisation you can contribute to.
-If you would like to join our GitHub organisation, raise an issue on this repo.
+If you would like to join our GitHub organisation, raise an issue on this repository.

 ---